microsoft/PowerApps-Samples/cds/orgsvc/C#/BookAppointment/README.md

 # Book an Appointment

-This sample shows how to book or schedule an appointment by using the <xref:Microsoft.Crm.Sdk.Messages.BookRequest> message.
+This sample shows how to book or schedule an appointment by using the [BookRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.crm.sdk.messages.bookrequest?view=dynamics-general-ce-9) message.

 ## How to run this sample